jmgate/icseNotes/README.md

   * Domain distance:  if you're required to do something further away from your area of expertise.
   * Wrong level of detail
   * Loss of focus
+* Cognitave distance&mdash;connects to domain distance and level of detail.
+Preknowledge of individuals likely a factor.
+Personal motivation and personality also.
+* Zone approximate development?

+###